Keto Mint Chip Ice Cream

 - Immediately pour the mixture through the mesh strainer set over the iced cream.
 Stir the mixture while it’s nestled in the ice bath until cool, 4 to 5 minutes.

-- Refrigerate the mixture for at least 6 hours, preferably overnight, then freeze it in your ice cream maker according to the manufacturer’s instructions.
+- Refrigerate the mixture for at least 6 hours, preferably overnight, then freeze it in your ice cream maker according to the manufacturer’s instructions, adding the chocolate chips during the last five minutes of churning.

 - Transfer the churned ice cream to an airtight storage container and freeze it for 3 to 4 hours before serving.

 Keto-Mojo is a participant in some affiliate programs and some of the links above will generate a small commission if you make a purchase through a product link on our site.
-This is at no cost to you and all proceeds go directly to the nonprofit Ketogenic Foundation [501(c)3] to assist with their mission funding education and research into the ketogenic diet and lifestyle.
-Keto-Mojo in no way profits from these links.
+This is at no cost to you.

 Can’t wait to make, but what can I use to make this dairy free as well?